Pedagogy: Belgium

-An important pedagogue in Belgium is Jan Masschelein.
-Schools nowadays are often called outdated or ineffective.
-Deschoolers argue that schools rest on the false premise that schools are necessary for learning but that people learn faster or better outside the classroom.
+Important pedagogues in Belgium are Jan Masschelein and Maarten Simons (Catholic University of Leuven).
+According to these scholars, schools nowadays are often dismissed as outdated or ineffective.
+Deschoolers even argue that schools rest on the false premise that schools are necessary for learning but that people learn faster or better outside the classroom.
 Others critique the fact that some teachers stand before a classroom with only six weeks of teacher education.
-Against this background, Masschelein and Maarten Simons propose to look at school from a different point of view.
-Their educational morphology approaches the school as a particular scholastic ‘form of gathering’.
+Against this background, Masschelein and Simons propose to look at school from a different point of view.
+Their educational morphology approaches the school as a particular scholastic 'form of gathering'.
 What the authors mean with that, is the following: school is a particular time-space-matter arrangement.
 This thus includes concretes architectures, technologies, practices and figures.
-This arrangement “deals in a specific way with the new generation, allows for a particular relation to the world, and for a particular experience of potentiality and of commonality (of making things public)”.
+This arrangement "deals in a specific way with the new generation, allows for a particular relation to the world, and for a particular experience of potentiality and of commonality (of making things public)".

-His most famous work is the book “Looking after school: a critical analysis of personalisation in Education”, co-authored by Maarten Simons.
-He takes a critical look at the main discourse of today's education.
+Masschelein and Simons' most famous work is the book "Looking after school: a critical analysis of personalisation in Education".
+It takes a critical look at the main discourse of today's education.
 Education is seen through a socio-economic lens: education is aimed at mobilising talents and competencies (p23).
 This is seen in multiple texts from governing bodies, in Belgium and Europe.
-One of the most significant examples is quoted on page 23: “Education and training can only contribute to growth and job-creation if learning is focused on the knowledge, skills and competences to be acquired by students (learning outcomes) through the learning process, rather than on completing a specific stage or on time spent in school.”
-(European Commission, 2012, p.7) This is, according to Masschelein, a plea for learning outcomes and demonstrates a vision of education in which the institution is no longer the point of departure.
+One of the most significant examples is quoted on page 23: "Education and training can only contribute to growth and job-creation if learning is focused on the knowledge, skills and competences to be acquired by students (learning outcomes) through the learning process, rather than on completing a specific stage or on time spent in school."
+(European Commission, 2012, p.7) This is, according to Masschelein and Simons a plea for learning outcomes and demonstrates a vision of education in which the institution is no longer the point of departure.
 The main ambition in this discourse of education is the efficient and effective realisation of learning outcomes for all.
 Things like the place and time of learning, didactic and pedagogic support are means to an end: the acquisition of preplanned learning outcomes.
 And these outcomes are a direct input for the knowledge economy.
-Masscheleins main critique here is that the main concern is not the educational institution (anymore).
+Masschelein and Simons' main critique here is that the main concern is not the educational institution (anymore).
 Rather, the focus lies on the learning processes and mainly on the learning outcomes of the individual learner.